Is missionary service God's will for you?

 Prior to one evening service, the two men were visiting over dinner when Jones revealed to McKinney that his physicians were not going to allow him to return to South America.
 Asked about his future plans, the missionary said, "I don't know, but wherever He leads I'll go."

 The words stuck in McKinney's mind.
 Before the convention's evening session, he had written both the words and music of this song.
-At the close of Rev. Jones' message, McKinney related this story and then the just-written sang "Wherever He leads I'll go" for the congregation.
+At the close of Rev. Jones' message, McKinney related this story and then sang the just-written song "Wherever He leads I'll go" for the congregation.

 "You did not choose me, but I chose you and appointed you that you should go and bear fruit." -- John 15:16